Provable Convex Co-clustering of Tensors: Discussion

 \section{Discussion}

 In this paper, we formulated and studied the problem of co-clustering of tensors as a convex optimization problem.
-The resulting CoCo estimator enjoys features in theory and practice that are arguably lacking in existing alternatives, namely statistical consistency, stability guarantees, and a computationally and storage efficient algorithm.
+The resulting CoCo estimator enjoys features in theory and practice that are arguably lacking in existing alternatives, namely statistical consistency, stability guarantees, and an algorithm with polynomial computational complexity.
 Through a battery of simulations, we observed that the CoCo estimator can identify co-clustering structures under realistic scenarios such as imbalanced co-cluster sizes, imbalanced number of clusters along each mode, heteroskedasticity in the noise distribution associated with each co-cluster, and even some violation of the checkerbox mean tensor assumption.